 See Initiative basics for more information.

 Start an initiative

-Initiatives can range in scope.
-From a series of events highlighting upcoming youth activities in a local park, to a community engagement campaign around an upcoming long-range plan, ArcGIS Hub can support your team in sharing your message with the right audience.
+An initiative is From a series of events highlighting upcoming youth activities in a local park, to a community engagement campaign around an upcoming long-range plan, ArcGIS Hub can support your team in sharing your message with the right audience.

 To try it out, take the new Get Started with ArcGIS Hub Premium learn lesson.

 Or, if you your organization already has a license to ArcGIS Hub premium, you can sign in to ArcGIS Hub to access the Overview page.
 Then, click New on the Initiative card to get started.

 Next, make a list of the content you have and the things you think you’ll need to successfully convey your message.
 Will it be useful for people to see charts and metrics, such as data related to proposed developments?
 Or, do you need a way to generate feedback on something, like a sense of place survey to gauge the impacts of a new streetscape project?